AryanS1612/Assignment-1/README.md

-# Assignment-1
+# COL215
-This repository will be used to make changes for completion of Assignment 1 of COL215, Insights and important aspects related to Assignment can be written in the file Discussions.
+This repository will be used to manage projects of  COL215, Insights and important aspects related to all Assignments will be written in the file Discussions.